Labour / Maternity Room

 The Labour Delivery Unit is specially designed for the safety and comfort of mothers and babies.
 Professionals that assist our clients are our staffs of highly skilled, professional obstetricians, Anaesthetists & Paediatricians.
 At Bintulu Medical Centre Labour / Maternity room, you will find:

 2 Labour rooms and 3 bedded room for postnatal mothers.
-Each is equipped with maternal/fetal monitoring, medical gases and television, to ensure privacy and comfort for your delivery.
+Each is equipped with maternal/fetal monitoring, medical gasses and television, to ensure privacy and comfort of your delivery.

 A fully equipped nursery & isolation room to cater to the varying needs of your baby.

 One breastfeeding rooms strategically located adjacent to the nursery to ensure privacy for you when you spend that very special time together.
 Rooming-in of babies with mothers is strongly encouraged.

 A 24-HOUR operating theatre to cater to any emergencies.

 At Bintulu Medical Centre, you are welcomed to submit a Birth Plan in advance if you wish.

 General Information For Maternity Patients

 What to bring?

 Comfortable clothes, casual shoes or slippers, support bras, personal toiletries and clothes.